RedisLabs/redislabs-docs/content/rs/developing/modules/upgrading.md

     it.
 1. Go to the **databases** tab, then to the configuration section
-1. You will see in the page that an update is available.
+1. You see in the page that an update is available.

     ![update_available-1](/images/rs/update_available-1.png?width=1346&height=1600)